Moshe Sharon: Baháʼí Faith

 Moshe Sharon is interviewed in the 2007 Israeli documentary film, "Bahais in My Backyard."
 In the interview he states that the only Baháʼí academic chair in the world is in Israel due to his efforts in convincing Hebrew University to establish one and his efforts in finding a benefactor to fund the position.
 He also says that there are no descendants of Bahá'u'lláh in Israel.
 Despite Sharon's denial of the existence of such relatives, there are, in fact, dozens, and one of Bahá'u'lláh's great-granddaughters is featured in the film.
 Furthermore, even at the time of the interview, there were other Baháʼí academic chairs in existence, such as the ones established at Devi Ahilya Vishwavidyalaya, a state university in Madhya Pradesh in 1991 and at the University of Maryland in 1993.

 Islam

 Moshe Sharon believes that Western leaders fail to understand Islam.
 He says that "There is no fundamental Islam.
 There is only Islam full stop."
 Citing the conflict in Yugoslavia, Sharon continues that "Wherever you have Islam, you will have war.
 It grows out of the attitude of Islamic civilization."
-He furthermore argues that not only is there "open war, but there's also war by infiltration."
+He further argues that not only is there "open war, but there's also war by infiltration."

 Israeli–Palestinian conflict

-Regarding the Israeli–Palestinian conflict, Moshe Sharon has said that there is "no possibility of peace between Israel and the Palestinians whatsoever, for ever" and that peace agreements with Arabs are "pieces of paper, parts of tactics, strategies... with no meaning."
-He opposed the Oslo peace accords and believes the dismantling the Israeli settlements, which he terms "expulsions," serve to "increase the appetite of the other side and only achieve the killing of Jews."
+Regarding the Israeli–Palestinian conflict, Moshe Sharon has said that there is "no possibility of peace between Israel and the Palestinians whatsoever, for ever", believing that "Islam forbids it", and that peace agreements with Arabs are "pieces of paper, parts of tactics, strategies... with no meaning."
+He opposed the Oslo peace accords, describing them as "the root cause of all evil", and believes the dismantling the Israeli settlements, which he terms "expulsions," serve to "increase the appetite of the other side and only achieve the killing of Jews."
+He has also said that Jews and Arabs "living side by side in the same buildings and neighborhoods in the mixed cities has not proved itself, as it simply endangers the lives of the Jews living there."
+Sharon has also claimed there is no fundamental difference between Hamas, the PLO/Fatah, and the Palestinian Authority.